nishantjr/nishantjr.github.com/src/blog/2015-10-03-kashmir-and-ladhak-1.markdown

 woke up warm and refreshed.
 Sarjar and Co. took us for a bit of sled-riding in the morning too.

-{% include gallery.html gallery='sonamarg' title='Day 2: Sonamarg to Zojila' %}
+{% include gallery.html name='sonamarg' gallery=galleries.sonamarg title='Day 2: Sonamarg to Zojila' %}

 We were extremely lucky---Sarjar had just come the previous day to set up shop.
 It had snowed quite heavily too---a couple of feet of snow---but was bright and